Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

 ----

 ## 6. Functions
+It make draw or run long code simply.
+And it's possible to add parameters to the function, so can make looking good and shortly my code.

  - Button (function.js | line 7-47)
  ```
     Button function has the parameters of button's size and text.